Minas Gerais: Railways

 Rail transport has been around since the 19th century, when the Central Railway of Brazil was built in 1860.
 In 1874, the Leopoldina Railway was inaugurated.
-In 1880 the Estrada de Ferro Oeste de Minas was founded and in the following decades several other railways were opened in the territory of Minas Gerais.
-Starting in the 1960s, railways began to be replaced by roads, due to the growing demand for the car fleet, which resulted in the closure of some railways and branches.
+In 1880, the Estrada de Ferro Oeste de Minas was founded, and in the following decades, several other railways were opened in the territory of Minas Gerais.
+Starting in the 1960s, railways began to be replaced by roads due to the growing demand for the car fleet, which resulted in the closure of some railways and branches.
 In the 1990s, the entire national railway system was privatized, disabling the remaining passenger services on some local lines.
-However, there are still active railways that cross the Minas Gerais, today used only for freight, such as the old Central do Brasil Railway, Leopoldina Railway, Western Minas Railway and Steel Railway, operated by dealers.
-Railway Center.
-Atlantic.
-Vitória a Minas Railway (EFVM) is responsible for transporting the production of Vale and other state companies to the port of Tubarão, in Vitória, Espírito Santo, and also operates the only daily passenger train in Brazil that runs long distances, between Vitória and Belo Horizonte, which connects other cities that also have stations.
+However, there are still active railways that cross Minas Gerais, today used only for freight, such as the old Central do Brasil Railway, Leopoldina Railway, Western Minas Railway, and Steel Railway, operated by dealers.
+Atlantic Vitória a Minas Railway (EFVM) is responsible for transporting the production of Vale and other state companies to the port of Tubarão in Vitória, Espírito Santo, and also operates the only daily passenger train in Brazil that runs long distances, between Vitória and Belo Horizonte, which connects other cities that also have stations.

 Airport

 Tancredo Neves International Airport is located in the municipalities of Lagoa Santa and Confins, 38 km (23 mi) from Belo Horizonte, and was opened in January 1984.
 It was planned from the start for future expansion in steps to meet growing demand.
 The airport has one of the lowest rates of shutdown for bad weather in the country.
 However, the Confins airport was not using much of its capacity until 2005, when it was decided that a large part of the Pampulha Airport flights (which is smaller and located inside Belo Horizonte's urban area) would move to Confins.

-The Tancredo Neves International Airport is currently the fifth busiest airport in the country, after Guarulhos, Congonhas, Brasília and Galeão.
-It is a main hub for Azul.
-In addition to direct flights to over 40 destinations in Brazil, it also has regular scheduled international services to Buenos Aires, Panama City, Miami and Lisbon.

-In 2014 the airport was auctioned to the private sector.
-Renovations were concluded in 2016.
-A new terminal was built with 17 new jetways, increasing the airport's capacity to 22 million passengers a year and the runway is undergoing expansion.
-A new runway is planned to be built by 2020.

 Administrative center

-A new Administrative Center (Cidade Administrativa de Minas Gerais) was completed in March 2010, for the state of Minas Gerais.
+A new administrative center (Cidade Administrativa de Minas Gerais) was completed in March 2010, for the state of Minas Gerais.
 Designed by architect Oscar Niemeyer, the center consists of four large buildings on an 800,000 square meter site.
 Two buildings accommodate 17 of the state ministries, the third building consists of an auditorium, with capacity for 540 guests.
 The fourth building is the "Palacio do Governo", which is the world's largest suspended structure, built in reinforced concrete.
 The building has a 150m span, and its roof is supported by four columns.